CarineFrvgv/CarineFrvgv/README.md

 </div>

-### <div align="center">Hi Friends, I'm Ca 🦈I've been working on my skills since my fist contact with the magic of programming in 2020 👨‍💻🚀</div>
+### <div align="center">Hi Friends, I'm Ca 🦈I've been working on my skills since my fist contact with the magic of programming back in 2020 👨‍💻🚀</div>

 - 🔭 I’m currently working on problem solving